alexisambray/CCAPDEV-Phase1-S11-Group2/README.md

 - Modify the variables to match your local settings.

 ### Instructions:
-- Open “db for cloud.sql” from model folder in MySQL Workbench
+- Open “db.sql” from model folder in MySQL Workbench
 - Execute the script (use the lightning button) to create the database
 - Open command prompt (CMD)
 - CD to the application location